-As the snow melts and the brown foliage emerges, you can start to see your home’s exterior again.
+As the snow melts you can start to see your home’s exterior again.
 This means it is time for exterior maintenance!
-Spring brings a variety of outdoor projects that can reveal some problems with your exterior and/or yard.
-To help, we created a list of what you should do and the problems you might encounter when doing so.
+Spring melting can reveal a variety of problems with your exterior and/or yard.
+To help, we created a list of spring projects to tackle and what you might encounter along the way.

 Project: Inspect your doorway and wipe it down.